Top 6 Safety Tips for Stopping Your Meds

 - Zoloft (sertraline)

 Some patients want to stop taking their cholesterol medicines known as statins due to bothersome side effects like muscle pain, liver damage or memory problems.
-Statins include medicines like atorvastatin (Lipitor) and rosuvastatin (Crestor).
+Statins include medicines such as atorvastatin (Lipitor) and rosuvastatin (Crestor).

 6. Chart Your Discontinuation Plan

-If you are started on a new medication, you should ask several questions of your doctor and record the responses for future reference, including:
+If you are started on a new medication, you should ask these questions and record the responses for future reference, including:

-- How long are you are going to take the medication?
+- How long you will take the medication.

 Table 1: Important Classes to Avoid Abrupt Withdrawal